abari212/books/README.md

 # These books address Big Bata and AI challenges, including IoT embedded AI.
 The books on big data address data integration and knowledge generation challenges while the books on ML/AI and IoTs address abstraction and reasoning as well as edge inference challenges to solve real problems on real time.
 https://www.linkedin.com/pulse/abstraction-reasoning-still-challenge-ai-abdallah-bari/

 # These books include also walkthrough examples that are listed under code repository.
-They are also being translated into other languages including French and Spanish.
-These examaples with codes are available at https://github.com/abari212/mca.
+Some of these boorsk are being translated into other languages including French and Spanish.
+The examaples with codes are available at https://github.com/abari212/mca.

 •	A. Bari (2018) Edge & Fog Analytics: The New Analytics Interface https://www.amazon.ca/Edge-Fog-Analytics-New-Interface/dp/1723874108/